2023 AWARD CATEGORIES OPEN FOR ENTRIES

 Who should enter?

-This award is open to any high performing leader and/or management team from any type of organisation.
-We are looking for a leader and/or leadership team that has had a positive impact through teamwork and demonstrated how they have overcome challenges and celebrated successes through different strategies, development plans and inspirational leadership approaches.
-Whilst fundamentally supporting the mission of getting the nation more active.
+This award is open to an individual that is a high performing leader from any type of organisation.
+We are looking for a leader that has had a positive impact through teamwork and has demonstrated how they have overcome challenges and celebrated successes through different strategies, development plans and inspirational approaches to leadership, whilst fundamentally supporting the mission of getting the nation more active.

 Assessment Process: